markusjwetzel/laravel-datamapper/README.md

 ### Migrations

-Once you have defined the annotations, you can run `php artisan schema:create`.
-This command will walk through all registered classes and will populate the database based on the defined annotations.
-You can also run `php artisan schema:drop` or `php artisan schema:update` to drop all database tables or update the database based on the annotations.
+Once you have defined the annotations, you can run `php artisan datamapper:generate`.
+This command will walk through all registered classes and will generate migration files in the default migrations directory (e. g. `database/migrations`) based on the defined annotations (Important: old migration files will be overwritten).

-You can set a `--generate_migrations` flag on create or update command.
-If so, this package will generate laravel migration files for all the database tables and save them to the default migrations directory (e. g. `database/migrations`).
-Furthermore there is a `--seed` flag for create and update command to seed the database with the Laravel seeds.
+You can combine this command with all the migrate commands by adding the `--migrate` flag (e. g. `--migrate:refresh`).
+If you set the `--migrate` flag, you can also set the `--seed` flag to migrate and seed the database.

 ### Entity Manager